gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 The `DataSet.ReadXml` and `DataTable.ReadXml` methods are not safe when used with untrusted input.
 We strongly recommend that consumers instead consider using one of the alternatives outlined later in this document.

 The implementations of `DataSet.ReadXml` and `DataTable.ReadXml` were originally created before serialization vulnerabilities were a well-understood threat category.
 As a result, the code does not follow modern best practices.
-These APIs can be used as vectors for attackers to perform DoS attacks against web applications.
+These APIs can be used as vectors for attackers to perform DoS attacks against web apps.
 These attacks might render the web service unresponsive or could even result in unexpected process termination.
 The framework does not provide mitigations for these attack categories and .NET considers this behavior "by design".

 While .NET has released security updates to mitigate some issues (such as information disclosure or remote code execution) in `DataSet.ReadXml` and `DataTable.ReadXml`, these mitigations may not provide complete protection against these threat categories.
 Consumers should assess their individual scenarios and consider their potential exposure to these risks.

 Consumers should be aware that security updates to these APIs may impact application compatibility in some situations.
 Furthermore, the possibility exists that a novel vulnerability in these APIs will be discovered for which .NET cannot practically publish a security update.

-We recommend that consumers of these APIs perform individual risk assessments on their applications.
+We recommend that consumers of these APIs perform individual risk assessments on their apps.
 It is the consumer's sole responsibility to determine for itself whether to utilize these APIs.
-Consumers should assess any security, technical, and legal risks (including regulatory requirements) that may accompany using these APIs within their applications.
+Consumers should assess any security, technical, and legal risks (including regulatory requirements) that may accompany using these APIs within their apps.

 ## `DataSet` and `DataTable` via ASP.NET web services or WCF